 - Salt: 1/4 teaspoon of regular salt keeps the flavor balanced and the cookies are pleasantly sweet.
 If you like a little more salt flavor, increase the amount to 1/2 teaspoon.

 - Cornstarch: Again, cornstarch really is the “secret” to texture success here.
-Cornstarch provides the shortbread with structure, but its biggest job is keeping the cookies extra soft, tender, and light.
+Cornstarch provides the shortbread with structure, but its biggest job is keeping the cookies extra soft, tender, and light, just like it does in peppermint meltaway cookies.
 I love adding a small amount to chocolate chip cookies too.

 - Optional Coarse Sugar Topping: For an optional sparkly crunch on your shortbread wedges, add a sprinkle of coarse sugar before baking.
 I usually reach for white “sparkling sugar” sold as sprinkles in the baking aisle.